-Fig. 3 Dimensions of Leap Motion Controller Experiments have been conducted for testing the actual interaction area, latency, focus pointer and etc. The device has to be oriented to detect motions in front of the user instead of facing upward on the table due to our game strategy.
+Fig. 3 Dimensions of Leap Motion Controller

+Experiments have been conducted for testing the actual interaction area, latency, focus pointer and etc. The device has to be oriented to detect motions in front of the user instead of facing upward on the table due to our game strategy.
 The device successfully capture user hand motions in Euclidean (xyz) positions with accuracy and minimal delays.
 A hand model is used by the software to project hand gestures into the software, therefore minor hand characteristics are ignored.

 Overall the device is quick, lightweight, and meets our expectations.
 The are few cases when it becomes difficult to focus the pointer and the Leap Motion can lose tracking for a period of time; however, it should not be enough to disrupt gameplay.
 Some applications we use for testing included Cat Explorer and Paint.
 More experiments will be conducted to ensure it meet our specification.

 The core mission the this subsystem is the integration of hand gesture and control of the Gyrosphere.
-A program in java script will be written and used to create a connection between the Leap Motion Controller and controlling the Gyrosphere.
+A program in java script will be written and used to create a connection between Leap Motion Controller and controlling the Gyrosphere.

-Fig. 4 System topology of SumoRoll The overall system topology (shown is Figure 4) is to translate hand gestures into a series of commands and have it delivered to the Gyrosphere for execution.
+Fig. 4 System topology of SumoRoll

+The overall system topology is to translate hand gestures into a series of commands and have it delivered to the Gyrosphere for execution.
 As the leap motion controller is connected to the laptop which tracks user's hand gestures, the laptop then connects to the Gyrosphere via Bluetooth.
 We would like to control the Gyrosphere directly using laptop keyboards, then we will match specific hand gestures to different keys, thus translate the hand gesture into commands that transmit to the Gyrosphere.

-Using the product Sphero, a small programmable gyrosphere, we are able to program the gyrosphere and control its movement via Bluetooth and laptop, we aim to transfer the code to the Sphero.
+Using the product Sphero, a small programmable gyrosphere, we are able to program the gyrosphere and control its movement via Bluetooth and laptop, we aim to transfer the code to the fabricated design after our Gyrosphere is built.
 We are also working on writing the javascript program for hand gesture translation.
-The design will based on the open source of using Leap motion controller to control sphero [4].
-C. Bluetooth Data Transmission and Receive The Tx and Rx block will be the connection between the hand gesture to the gyrosphere.
+The design will based on the open source of using Leap motion controller to control sphero.

+C. Bluetooth Data Transmission and Receive

+The Tx and Rx block will be the connection between the hand gesture to the gyrosphere.
 The leap motion controller will collects the data from the hand motion and send this data to the gyrosphere through the bluetooth.
 Bluetooth is a type of wireless communication used to transmit data at high speed using radio waves.
 To establish this connection we decided to use the HC-05 bluetooth module as our main component.
-HC-05 that with Operating Voltage: 4V to 6V (Typically +5V) and Operating Current: 30mA [1].